What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers: Acknowledgment

 \section{Acknowledgment}

-P.B. acknowledges that his research was funded by the Austrian Science Fund (FWF), grant \mbox{[P 36542]}.
+P.B. acknowledges that his research was funded by the Austrian Science Fund (FWF), grant \mbox{[P 36542]} and grant \mbox{[AST1252624]}.
 J.F. is supported by the Austrian Science Fund (FWF), grant \mbox{[P 36542]}, and by the Czech Science Foundation (GAČR), grant GA24-10887S.
 L.R. is supported by the research grant PNRR Young Researchers, MSCA Seal of Excellence (SoE), CUP E13C24003600006, ID SOE2024$\_$0000103, project GrIFOS.
+We thank two careful referees for their constructive remarks that pushed us to give precisions at various points, making the manuscript clearer.

 {

 }